Bubblin-Superbooks/we/README.md

 [![forthebadge](https://forthebadge.com/images/badges/cc-by.svg)](https://creativecommons.org/licenses/by/4.0/)

-The code and libraries in use under this Superbook have been provided by their respective owners under suitable licensing.
+The sourcecode (libraries) in use for this book have been licensed by their respective owners.